Genera from an algebraic index theorem for supermanifolds: Computation of Evaluation on a Volume Form

 By \cite[Lem.
 5.4]{FFSh} or \cite[Pg.
 34]{Engeli}, we have $\tilde{I}_j=-I_{j+1}$.

 Ignoring the cycle and $\widetilde{Y}_2$ contributions for a moment, let

 where $\widetilde{\mathcal{P}}(n)$ ranges over all partitions

-where $j_i$ and $s_i$ are all nonzero.
+where $j_i$ are all nonzero.
 We can view $\widetilde{P}(n)$ as the set of all decorated $\Theta$-flower graphs.
-Indeed, given such a partition, we have a corresponding $\Theta$-flower with $l$ petals of length $j_1,\dots, j_l$ and $s_1+\cdots+s_l$ disjoint vertices, with $s_i$ spare vertices assigned to ``decorate" the $i$th petal.
+Indeed, given such a partition, we have a corresponding $\Theta$-flower with $l$ petals of length $j_1,\dots, j_l$ and $l$ disjoint vertices, with $1$ spare vertex assigned to ``decorate" the each petal.
 The combinatorial term

 is the automorphism group of such a decorated $\Theta$-flower.

 Set $P^{\Theta_1}_0=1$ and let

 Now,